-PPC stands for Pay-Per-Click, a form of internet marketing in which advertisers pay a fee each time one of their ads is clicked on.
+PPC stands for Pay-Per-Click, a form of Internet Marketing in which advertisers pay a fee each time one of their ads is clicked on.
 Google’s version of PPC is called AdWords.
-Essentially, it’s a way of buying visits to your site, rather than using your site’s oragnic results.
+Essentially, it’s a way of buying visits to your site, rather than using your site’s organic results.

 A “Bounce” is when a user visits your website and then leaves, without clicking on anything else or viewing another page.
 Bounces can happen for a number of reasons, but usually they happen because the user can not find the information they are looking for.
 A low bounce rate is one of the indicators of good design, and good marketing.